Sunday, 31 December 2017

 Here is a rare occasion where a Bright Red-Velvet Bob (Koruthaialos sindu sindu) (top) is seen together with a Narrow-banded Velvet Bob (Koruthaialos rubecula) on a same leave.
 Without the help of a field guide, it will be quite a difficult task to identify skippers.

-The above photos should be a "Little Lancer" (Isma bononia).
+The above photos should be a "Lesser Long-spot Flitter" (Isma bononia bononia).

 At times i wonder how some professionals were able to take close-up photos of these skippers as some of them are really skittish like the one below.
 Using a 600mm lens to shoot this skipper will be like using a bazooka to kill a mosquito.